algosup/2023-2024-project-3-virtual-processor-team-3/documents/Testing/test_plan.md

 Usability testing can be coordinated by Tester(-s), but actual testing must be performed by non-testers (**as close to end-users as possible**).
 Tester(-s) will then review the findings and provide the project team with their evaluation of the impact these changes will have on the testing process and to the project as a whole.

-We will use some help from other teams and enrole their QAs or Developers as our users for testing sessions.
+We will use some help from other teams and enroll their QAs or Developers as our users for testing sessions.

-As we know those sessions are time consuming we will also propose that our QAs or Developer help other teams as users.
+As we know those sessions are time-consuming we will also propose that our QAs or Developer help other teams as users.

 ## 2.3 Unit testing (Multiple)

-Unit testing will be conducted by the Developer during code development process to ensure that proper functionality and code coverage have been acheived.
+Unit testing will be conducted by the Developer during the code development process to ensure that proper functionality and code coverage have been achieved.

-Each function, whatever its porpuse, shall have at least one coresponding unit test that will verify its functionalty with multiple parameters to ensure flawless running of the solution.
+Each function, whatever its purpose, shall have at least one corresponding unit test that will verify its functionality with multiple parameters to ensure the flawless running of the solution.

 ## 2.4 Iteration Testing

-Iterative development refers to the method which consist in dividing a project into smaller parts, when one is finish, we either iterate over it to enhanced it or implement it and pass to the next one.
+Iterative development refers to the method which consists in dividing a project into smaller parts when one is finished, we either iterate over it to enhanced it or implement it and pass to the next one.

 The purpose of iterative testing is to complete iterative development by testing at the end of each "Iteration".

-In our case, we will run test sessions at each merge in the main branch on the github repository.
+In our case, we will run test sessions at each merge in the main branch on the GitHub repository.

 ## 2.5 Bug Triage